1Ronkkeli/breach/README.md

 # BREACH

-*NOTE*: This repository is not maintained anymore.
+*NOTE*: This repository is fixed by me and i used 3.12.8 as the python version.
 The project has evolved in the [Rupture tool](https://github.com/decrypto-org/rupture), so make sure to check this out if you are interested in the research on the BREACH attack.

 ## Description